cortex-js/cortex-js.github.io/kb-compute-engine.md

 ---

 <Intro>
-The **type** of an expression is the set of the possible values of that expression.
+In the Compute Engine, the **type** of an expression is the set of the possible values of that expression.
 </Intro>

-The Compute Engine uses a type system to ensure that the operations are performed on the correct types of values.
+The Compute Engine uses a type system to ensure that operations are performed on the correct types of values.

 A type is represented by a **type expression**, which is a string with a specific syntax.
 For example: